computations/SunStar/doc/writeup.md

 The term _stability_ will be used to refer to the sensitivity of algorithms like STAR and GSTAR to inputs with equivalent topology, but different weight schedules.
-In general, STAR should output the same tree regardless of weight schedule, (by GSTAR, see section \ref{sec:gstar}).
+In general STAR should output the same tree regardless of weight schedule, (See section \ref{sec:gstar}).
 Furthermore, we refer to the lack of this property as _instability_.

 Newick Notation{#newicknotation}
 -------------------------------------------------------------------------------

 Newick Notation is a format for specifying trees.
-An example of a Newick tree is as follows, with the associated tree in figure \ref{fig:newicktree}
+An example of a Newick tree is as follows, with the associated tree shown in figure \ref{fig:newicktree}.

 ```
 ((a:.1,b:.3):1.0, (c:.43,d:.5):1.0);